 As Dan has a passion for marriages, he is well known for his work with couples, whether first marriages or remarried step families in Texas, West Houston.
 He works particularly well with marriages in crisis providing clear insight, appropriate options, and a vision that encourages forward momentum.

 Dan also worked in ministry for 16 years, where he counseled and coached not only couples, but families, groups, individuals and adolescents.
 He has encountered people with all kinds of issues, from spiritual issues to depression and anxiety.
 In 2009, he received his professional license and has spent almost 20 years working with people providing his invaluable insight and guidance.

-The service from REID is unlike any other, and can help people from all backgrounds beat addiction once and for all.
+The service here at reid REID Counseling Group is unlike any other, and can help people from all backgrounds beat sex addiction once and for all.